 Heavy sweating is a common indicator of a good HIIT workout.
 Sweat is often first seen around the head, back, and armpits.
 Sweating is the body’s natural cooling response to an exercise-induced rise in body temperature.
 So it’s normal for an intense workout to bring about heavy perspiration.

 During a heavy workout, I’ll often find sweat dripping onto the floor.

 But at least I know my HIIT workout is working as it should!

 Generally speaking, you should begin to notice a rise in body temperature, and the first signs of perspiration, within 5 minutes of your HIIT session.

 This heat and sweat can even continue for up to 30-60 minutes after your HIIT workout because your body takes time to shed residual heat.

-If you don’t want gross sweat going all over your floor, then I highly recommend getting cheap yoga mat like this one from Amazon.
+If you don’t want gross sweat going all over your floor, then I highly recommend getting a cheap yoga mat from Amazon.

 Now, people naturally sweat in different amounts because genetics plays a large part in the process.

 But if you’re not at least starting to break a sweat during HIIT, then this could be a sign that you’re workout isn’t working.